tensorflow/tfx/docs/guide/tuner.md

-Note: Both `CloudTuner` and the Google Cloud AI Platform extensions Tuner component can be used together, in which case it allows distributed parallel tuning backed by AI Platform Optimizer's hyperparameter search algorithm.
-However, in order to do so, the Cloud AI Platform Job must be given access to the AI Platform Optimizer service.
+Note: Both `CloudTuner` and the Google Cloud AI Platform extensions Tuner component can be used together, in which case it allows distributed parallel tuning backed by AI Platform Vizier's hyperparameter search algorithm.
+However, in order to do so, the Cloud AI Platform Job must be given access to the AI Platform Vizier service.

 ## Links